Wangofandango/GMD/documentation/GMFAD/Devblogs/Devlog_1.md

-# Developer Blog - Game Development Course
+# Developer Blog 1 - Game Development Course

+Movement and the Core Loop component called "Buying".
+Be able to hire new Members.
+And create a very simple world

 ## Introduction